railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

    *Closing a financial year*

-It's also possible to close an accounting period.
+It is also possible to close an accounting period.
 You could for example close a monthly period when a tax declaration has been made.
-When a period is closed you can't modify any of the entries in that period.
-To close an accounting period use the menu :menuselection:`Financial Management --> Configuration --> Periodical Processing --> End of Year Treatments --> Close a Period`.
+When a period is closed you can not modify any of the entries in that period.
+To close an accounting period use the menu :menuselection:`Accounting--> Periodical Processing --> End of Period --> Close a Period`.

 ..
 Copyright © Open Object Press.
 All rights reserved.